almanzanas/almanzanas/README.md

 <div align="center">
     <h2>About Me</h2>
     <p>
-        Junior Data Scientist, Psychologist with a background in Computer Systems Administration and Virtualization.<br>
-		I am characterized by a technical profile, especially in Data Analysis, with a logical and analytical thinking that I would define as scientific.
-		Moreover, as an organized person, I am motivated to achieve measurable results and surpass targets.
-		Finally, my interdisciplinary knowledge allows me to thrive in dynamic and collaborative environments.
+        I am a IT Systems Administrator with knowledge as Data Analyst.
+I have worked as a Computer Systems and Virtualization Administrator with knowledge in hybrid technology performing system architecture design functions.
+I consider that I have great adaptability and ease of learning for new technologies and work environments.
     </p>
 </div>